wensyd/i-Journi-Frontend/README.md

 ## Challenges

 - The biggest challenge was learning how to style with tailwindCSS.
 It was the first time using the styling library.
 The cards were a challenge to align properly on the main page to display all journal entries.
 Once I was able to figure it out I was able to style the cards horizontally.
 On the show page the background was a challenge to display in full width as it will not adjust unless there is more content added.
 The footer was also a challenge due to the lack of content on the page.
+- Deploying was also a challenge because tailwindCSS uses a different build script which had to be tailored as it was not reading the output.css file.